 Compare to ArcGIS developer account and ArcGIS organization account.

 A text file that can be used to authorize software licenses when an internet connection is not available.
-See Authorization files.
+See Create and use authorization files.

 One of three ArcGIS Pro license levels (Basic, Standard, and Advanced).
 The Basic license level provides core GIS functionality.